-Dataset can be structured or unstructured. the platform manages metadata, including annotations, that can be stored anywhere on GCP.
+Datasets can be structured or unstructured. the platform manages metadata, including annotations, that can be stored anywhere on GCP.

 Training pipeline is containerized steps that are used to train an ML model using a dataset.
 It helps with reproducibility, generalization, and audibility.

-Model is a machine learning model with metadata.
+A model is a machine learning model with metadata.
 It was built with a Training Pipeline or directly loaded.

 The endpoint can be invoked by users for online explanations and predictions.
 It can have one or more models and model versions with disambiguation.

-The idea behind these artifacts is the same as dataset or model or training pipeline or endpoint.
+The idea behind these artifacts is the same as the dataset or model or training pipeline or endpoint.
 It’s somewhat like everything is mixed and matched.